Deftr1dg3/paranoid_stash/README.md

 ![from_internet](setup_images/from_internet.png)

-Click "Open" if it does not help, Go to:
+Click "Open".
+If it does not help, go to:
 Settings > Security & Privacy > "Open Anyway" to proceed.

 ![open_anyway](setup_images/open_anyway.png)